22/12/2011

 Longer description:

-Then start adding the icing sugar and stirring it in with a wooden spoon.
 I don't know why it has to be a wooden spoon rather than an electric mixer, but that's what all the books say.
 It goes in pretty easily at first.
 This is what it looks like when you've added about 350g:

 It gets a bit more difficult after that.
 If you have a willing assistant asking to do some stirring, this is the point at which you should probably accept their offer.
 Add another 50g of icing sugar, and then, when that has gone in, the last 50g.
 By that stage, it should be looking something like this: